 In addition to acquiring and developing hES cell, iPS cell and hEPC technology, we have already commenced marketing our first stem cell products for research use through our subsidiaries, Embryome Sciences, Inc. and BioTime Asia, Limited.
+We are presently offering for sale 13 novel ACTCellerateTM hEPC lines and optimized ESpanTM growth media for the in vitro propagation of those hEPC lines.
 Embryome Sciences has entered into an agreement under which Millipore Corporation became a worldwide distributor of ACTCellerateTM hEPC lines.
-Millipore's initial offering of Embryome Sciences's products consists of six novel hEPC lines and optimized ESpanTM growth media for the in vitro propagation of each hEPC line.
+Millipore's initial offering of Embryome Sciences' products consists of six ACTCellerateTM hEPC lines and the optimized ESpanTM growth media for the in vitro propagation of those hEPC lines.
 The companies anticipate jointly launching 29 additional hEPC lines and associated ESpanTM growth media within the coming 12 months.
-The Embryome Sciences products distributed by Millipore may also be purchased directly from Embryome Sciences at Embryone.com.
+Our stem cell products may also be purchased directly from Embryome Sciences at Embryome.com.